 If you’re completely new to git then you might want to learn a little about its concepts and workflows.
 The Atlassian Tutorials are concise and very well written.
 A bit longer, but very useful, is the Pro Git book - chapters 2 and 3 are a good bootstrapping resource.
 These, and many other, illustrative and interactive online tutorials on git can be found as well:

 One very important concept in git is branching, and there’s a very nice tutorial on that in particular:

 There are also very nice GUIs for managing git repositories available.
 These will not be covered in this tutorial (partly because it’s a good idea to learn the commands, but also because most of you are likely to be logging into lxplus) but you may want to have a look at them while your code is compiling.
 You some popular GUIs (gitkraken is a good cross platform example; sourcetree works very well on a Mac).
 They can make working with git much easier once you’re working locally.

 ATLAS uses the CERN instance of GitLab as its social coding site.
-The current help pages are useful as a guide and a reference, with the GitLab Basics being an excellent primer for the most important topics.
+The current help pages are useful as a guide and a reference.